This guide covers all types of air conditioners that you need to know about to make the right choice for your next

 Portable air conditioners are similar to window air conditioners.
 They are also placed in a single unit with all its components enclosed inside, but the difference is that it is a free-standing unit and therefore can be moved from room to room.
 All it requires is a power outlet to power it up & access to a window where the unit’s air can be exhausted from using its funnel.

 You can opt for a portable air conditioner if you want temporary space cooling, or wherever it’s not practical to install a window or split air conditioner.
 They are very handy, and smaller versions can even be used for kennels or bathrooms.
 Portable ACs can be single- hose that takes in air from inside a room and expel it outdoors.
 Or, dual-hose which pulls air from the outdoors using one hose, this air cools the compressor and is then exhausted outdoors from the other hose.

-Since a portable unit sits indoors, its evaporator fan runs continuously and evaporating the condensed moisture collected inside the unit.
+Since a portable unit sits indoors, its evaporator fan runs continuously to evaporate the condensed moisture that is collected inside the unit.